Food truck video of slain University of Idaho students offers timeline of their final hours

 "We cannot say there's no threat to the community," Fry said.
 "And as we have stated, please stay vigilant, report any suspicious activity and be aware of your surroundings at all times."

+Some students left the area days head of fall recess, which begins Monday.

+"Everybody kinda went back home because they're scared (with no suspect) caught," student Nathan Tinno, who was planning to leave Friday after attending some classes, told CNN.
+"It's definitely uneasy."

-Latah County Prosecuting Attorney Bill Thompson told NBC's "Today Show" on Thursday investigators are still working to determine a suspect in the killings.
+Latah County Prosecuting Attorney Bill Thompson told NBC's "Today Show" on Thursday investigators are still working to determine a suspect.

 "We have no one in custody, and the police have been unable to identify who is responsible for these homicides," he said.